joegreene/2015-Spring-CS-121/Weekly Work/Week 5/Worksheet Material/README.md

 This page hosts both the worksheet and solutions used for this week's session(s).

 #### Information
-In the file listing above there will be three files: This file (README), the worksheet for this week (CS 121 Week 5 Worksheet - ...), and the solutions file (SOLUTIONS).
-At the moment, only the worksheet is there and the solutions file will be updated after the Wednesday session is complete.
+In the file listing above there are three files: This file (README), the worksheet for this week (CS 121 Week 5 Worksheet - ...), and the solutions file (SOLUTIONS).
+There is also a `.cpp` file, which is explained about in the solutions file.

 -------------------------------------------------------------------------------